joaosds/PITransf/README.md

 João is thankful for insightful discussions with Yuan-Hang Zhang (also for making his code for the transformer_quantum_state open source).

-If you have any questions please reach out by joao.sobral@itp3.uni-stuttgart.de.
+If you have any questions please reach out to joao.sobral@itp3.uni-stuttgart.de.

 ---